arareddy/website-2023-aravind/content/publication/conference-paper/index.md

 ---
 title: Improved Guarantees for k-means++ and k-means++ Parallel
-authors: []
+authors:
-author_notes:
+  - Konstantin Makarychev
-  - Equal contribution
+  - admin
-  - Equal contribution
+  - Liren Shan
+author_notes: []
 publication_short: In *NeurIPS 2020*
 abstract: In this paper, we study k-means++ and k-means||, the two most popular algorithms for the classic k-means clustering problem.
 We provide novel